Why is Aqiqah important?

 For a baby boy, two animals are sacrificed.
 For a baby girl, one animal is sacrificed.

 The sacrifice is then divided between the family members who are carrying out the sacrifice.
 It’s then handed out to the poor and needy.
-For family and friends, a party is usually arranged to celebrate and share the meat.
+For family and friends, a party it’s often arranged to celebrate and share the meat.

 What is the Aqiqah ceremony?

-The Aqiqah is usually carried out first and then accompanied by a social gathering with family and friends, where a section of the meat is shared as a meal.
+The Aqiqah is often carried out first and then accompanied by a social gathering with family and friends, where a section of the meat is shared as a meal.

 How can Islamic Relief make your Aqiqah special?